Main Similarity and Difference

 Here, 'they' refers to a group of animals, for example a pride of lionesses.

 Instead of using 'he' or 'she', we can use 'they' to refer to a person whose sex is not mentioned or is unknown.
 This is called the 'singular they'.

 Many non-binary people prefer to be called by the pronoun 'they', rather than 'he' or 'she'.

 'Everyone' does not specify if we're referring to men or women.
 Therefore, we use 'they' to include both of them equally.

 Although, Elise is one person, but we used 'they' to be neutral about the gender of our subject.

 We can use 'they' to refer to people in general, especially when we want to say a general idea or a famous saying.

 'Their' is the possessive form of 'they'.
-We use 'their' to express that something belongs or relates to the group of people, animals, or things.
+We use 'their' to express that something belongs to or relates to a group of people, animals, or things.

 In many countries, they still eat all